Papas a la Mexicana | Easy Mexican Potatoes Recipe

 Papas a la Mexicana is seriously one of the easiest recipes you can possibly make.

 It’s made with 7 simple ingredients that are all pantry basics.
-The ingredients are cheap and are available to just about every one all around the World.
-Plus this is quite a healthy recipe too.
+The ingredients are inexpensive and are available to just about everyone all around the World.
+Plus this is quite a healthy recipe too, check the recipe card for nutritional information.

-- Potatoes: In Mexico we use white potatoes.
-But you could also use russet potatoes, yellow potatoes or Yukon golds, red potatoes.
+• Potatoes: In Mexico we use white potatoes.
+But you could also use russet potatoes, yellow potatoes or Yukon golds (aka gold potatoes)red potatoes.
+Once I even used fingerling potatoes because that’s all I had at the time.
 You could really use any potato that is available locally to you.
 They’ll each have a slightly different starch or texture to them, but potatoes are delicious.
-I personally love starchy potatoes.
+I personally love starchier potatoes.

-- Oil: Anything from vegetable or corn oil, canola oil or even olive oil work.
+• Oil: Anything from vegetable oil or corn oil, canola oil or even a little olive oil work.
 Olive oil isn’t traditional but it’s what I normally use due to health reasons.
 Use your favorite.

-- Salt: Potatoes need to be well salted to really enjoy their deliciousness.
+• Salt: Potatoes need to be well salted to really enjoy their deliciousness.
+I like to use sea salt.

 Additional Optional Ingredients

-I personally love to add chop cilantro to the crispy Mexican potatoes to give them a burst of herby freshness.
+I personally love to add chopped cilantro to the crispy Mexican potatoes to give them a burst of herby freshness.
 This is optional and up to you.

-Some people like to add seasonings like cumin or oregano.
-I personally don’t, but it’s a personal choice.
+Some people like to add seasonings like black pepper, ground cumin or dried oregano.
+It’s completely up to you.

 Tips for Substituting Ingredients